Alice C. Linsley

-A reader of Just Genesis has suggested that Noah's Ark landed on Ararat because that is apparently where Japhid (Japheth) dwelt.
-He explains that the area is mainly populated by Armenian and Assyrian Turks who are the "new kids on the block", but the land is called "Hyastan" after Haig or Haicus who Armenians represent as the son of Togarmah (Gen. 10).
-Hyastan means "Land of Hiacus".
-The Armenians, who constitute a small portion of the inhabitants of Armenia, call themselves Haiks, from this traditional ancestor.
+A reader of Just Genesis has suggested that Noah's Ark landed on Ararat because that area is mainly populated by Armenian and Assyrian Turks who are the "new kids on the block", but the land is called "Hyastan" after Haig or Haicus who the Armenians represent as the son of Togarmah (Gen. 10).
+Hyastan means "Land of Hiacus" and the Armenians call themselves Haiks.

 Genghis Khan married a woman of the Olkut’Hun, or Ogur Hun meaning the Hun clan/community.
 The word ogur means clan/community and appears to be equivalent to the Pashto orkut, meaning community.
 So ogur, orkut and olkut are cognates and likely related to the Kandahar dialect, which has Tir-hari as a principal dialect.
 Tir is a form of the name Tiras, mentioned in Genesis 10 and hari is a form of the word for Horite.
 So Genghis Khan married into a community which had connections to Abraham's Horite people, probably through the ruler Nimrod.